awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    {{ - end }}
    ```
 **Note**
 The license configuration secret is optional\.
 Buyers only use the value for on\-premises deployments\.
-For AWS deployments, the deployment specification should include a service account for the License Manager integrated images\.
+For AWS deployments, the deployment specification must include a service account for the License Manager integrated images\.

 1. Test the License Manager integration locally and on Amazon EKS by performing the steps in the following sections: